Sauces

 Pinterest LinkedIn Tumblr

 While I love chocolate sauce, I rarely want to buy a bottle of it because it tends to sit in my fridge for weeks.
 Not only is this Single-Serving Chocolate Sauce better than store-bought, but it also makes just enough for one serving.
 Enjoy on ice cream, over pancakes, or as a fruit dip.
-This also goes well over my Easy S’more Bars.
+This also goes well over my Single Serving Brownies, and Single Serving Angel Food Cake.
 You really can’t go wrong with chocolate sauce.
 Enjoy!

 White ramekin of chocolate sauce with a small whisk in it, sitting on a bamboo cutting board with marble backdrop